 In the meanwhile one morning the City of London was taken aback by the startling news that Sir Curzon Willie was assassinated by an Indian youth!
-The morning editions talked nothing but the news.
-Excited groups Englishmen could be observed in public squares, stations, trams and trains, discussing what made India to take to these Russian methods.
-What were the wrongs and grievances she was subjected to?
-Never, since 1857 had the British votes taken Indian affairs as seriously as on that morning.
-The evening papers came out with dark insinuations as to the connection of Dhingra, the Indian youth who shot Sir Curzon- the self same Dhingra who had recently joined the jolly club controlled by the Anglo- Indians and filled with loyal Indians-with the Free India Society and India House and ominously-added that it must be remembered that Mr. Savarkar was the responsible leader of both these hot beds of revolutionary politics.
-The continental papers too caught the flame and for the next week the only prominent news or the latest about which all Europe breathlessly waited every morn and eve was further disclosers about the Indian Revolutionary plot.
+The morning editions that contained the 'news were sold in hundreds of thousands.
+The city talked nothind but the news.
+Excited groups of Englishmen could be observed in public squares, stations, trams and trains, discussing what made India to take to these Russian methods.
+What were the wrongs and arievances she was subjected to.
+Never, since 1857 had the British voters taken Indian affairs so seriously as on that morning.
+The evening papers came out with dark insinuations as to the connection of Dhingra, the Indian youth who shot Sir Curzon-the self same Dhingra who had recently joined the jolly club controlled by the Anglo-Indians and filled with loyal Indians-with the Free India Society and India House and ominously-added that it must be rememhered that Mr. Savarkar was the responsible leader of both these hot beds of revolutionary politics.
+The continental papers too caught the flame and for the next week the only prominent news or the latest about which all Europe breathlessly waited every n orn and eve was further disclosures about the

+Indian Revolutionary plot.

-But more than the Europeans or the Englishmen themselves some Indians in London felt concerned about this most starting development that Indian political activity underwent.
+But more than the Europeans or the Englishmen themselves some Indians in London felt concerned about this most startling development that Indian political activity underwent.
 Messrs.
-Surendranath Banerji, Pal, Bhavnagri and Aga Khan were loud in condemnation of the dastardly deed.
-A meeting was hurriedly convened where all these shining lights of Indian community were presents.
-Even Dhingra's father wired to London to express his feelings of abhorrence and assured the would that he felt ashamed to own Dhingra for his son, Every Indian who shock in his shoes hurried to the meeting to express his loyalty and condemn the dastardly murderer.
+Surendranath Banerji, Pal, Bhavnagari and Aga Khan were loud in condemdation of the dastardly deed.
+A meeting was hurriedly convened where all these shining lights of Indian community were present.
+Even Dhingra's father wired to London to express his feelings of abhorrence and assured the world that he felt ashamed to own Dhingra for his son, Every Indian who shook in his shoes hurried to the meeting to express his loyalty and condemn the dastardly murderer.

 But the revolutionists too kept quietly watching it all.
 They decided to break the meeting if any attempt was made to revile Dhingra's motive.
 They too came to the meeting.
 Englishmen, Anglo-Indians, spies, detectives, all crowded the hall.
-Speakers after speaker denounced the murder, the man, the motive, the revolutionary rascals and their tenets-the loudest of them being Mr. Pal himself.
-At last the resolution condemning in strongest terms the murder committed by Dhingra for reason-political, was proposed, seconded but instead of putting it to the votes the President hurriedly declared it unanimously passed.
+Speaker after speaker denounced the murder, the man, the motive, the revolutionary rascals and their tenets-the loudest of them being Mr. Pal himself.
+At last the resolution condemning in strongest terms the murder commit ted by Dhingra for reason-political, was proposed, seconded but instead of putting it to the votes the President hurriedly declared it unanimously passed.

-Even while these words "unanimously passed" were on the lip of the President a youthful but determined voice rose no! no!
-Not unanimously.
-The President wanted hush and brow best and repeated "unanimously."
+Even while these words "unanimously passed" were on the lips of the President a youthful but determined voice rose no! no! not unanimously.
+The President wanted hush and brow beat and repeated "unanimously".
 'No!' the protest rose again.
-Mr. Bhavnagri, and Aga Khan angrily shouted who is that!
-Where is he!
-The Anglo-Indians rushed, the Indian leaders cast wrathful looks to find out the dissentient voice.
-Where is he!
-Who is he!
-What is his name?
-A hundred angry enquiries rose and in its midst came back the voice "It is me and here am I; my name is Savarkar."
+Mr. Bhavnagari, and Aga Khan angrily shouted who is that! where is he! the Anglo-Indians rushed, the Indian leaders cast wrathful looks to find out the dissentient voice.
+Where is he! who is he! what is his name? a hundred angry enquiries rose and in its midst came back the voice "It is me and here am I; my name is Savarkar."